docker/docs/docker-for-windows/index.md

 * **Memory** - Change the amount of memory the Docker for Windows Linux VM uses.

 Please note, updating these settings requires a reconfiguration and reboot of the Linux VM.
-This will take a few seconds.
+This takes a few seconds.

 ### Network